 Special design.
-The amount by which the cost of a car specially designed to hold a wheelchair is more than the cost of a regular car is a medical expense.
+You can include in medical expenses the difference in the cost of a car specially designed to hold a wheelchair and a regular car.

 Cost of operation.
-You cannot deduct the cost of operating a specially equipped car, except as discussed under Transportation.
+You cannot deduct the cost of operating a specially equipped car, except as discussed under Transportation, later.